 Meal number three – Thursday breakfast

 Now – I know pancakes aren’t very earth-shatteringly original, and they don’t use up anything in the freezer (unless you’re my friend Sue – in which case your freezer is full of different kinds of flour), but the kids loved them!
-After I’d cooked up about half of the batter, I decided I should be “makin’ banana pancakes” – and that’s just what I did!
+After I’d cooked up about half of the batter, I decided I should be “makin’ banana pancakes”.
 Nothing beats banana pancakes with home-made strawberry jelly!

 |Abby’s idea of “a little” powdered sugar.

 - 5 T granulated sugar